JenningsYeUT/EC-Benchmark-2---CSE370/README.md

 ![ModelingApproach](/plots/Annmax-PoT_Gumbel.png)

 ## Threshold Effects
 The prediction results from PoT are affected by the threshold set in the model.
 The results of different thresholds of the 99th and 99.9th percentile are depicted below.
 For comparison purposes, the thresholds were rather arbitrarily picked.
-For additional information on picking thresholds in PoT, see the references in the 'Reference Papers' folder.
+Several ideas for proper threshold selection can be found in other work.

 ![ThresholdEffects](/plots/ThresholdEffects_Gumbel.png)